gerardog/gsudo/README.md

 ## Features

-- Elevated commands are shown in the user-level console, as `*nix sudo` does, instead of opening the command in a new window.
+- Elevated commands are shown in the user-level console.
+(Unless you specify `-n` which opens a new window.)
 - Credentials cache: If `gsudo` is invoked several times within minutes it only shows the UAC pop-up once.
-- Suport for CMD commands: `gsudo md folder` (no need to use the longer form `gsudo cmd.exe /c md folder`
+- CMD commands: `gsudo md folder` (no need to use the longer form `gsudo cmd.exe /c md folder`)
 - PowerShell commands [can also be elevated](#Usage-from-PowerShell).
-- <kbd>Ctrl</kbd>+<kbd>C</kbd> key press is correctly forwarded to the elevated process. (eg. cmd/powershell won't die, but ping/nslookup/batch file will.
+- <kbd>Ctrl</kbd>+<kbd>C</kbd> key press is correctly forwarded to the elevated process. (eg. cmd/powershell shells won't die, but ping/nslookup/batch file will.
 - Scripting:
   - `gsudo` can be used on scripts that requires to elevate one or more commands. (the UAC popup will appear once).
-  - Outputs and exit codes of the elevated commands can be interpreted: E.g. StdOutbound can be piped or captured (`gsudo dir | findstr /c:"bytes free" > FreeSpace.txt`) and exit codes too ('%errorlevel%)).
+  - Outputs of the elevated commands can be interpreted: E.g. StdOut/StdErr can be piped or captured (`gsudo dir | findstr /c:"bytes free" > FreeSpace.txt`) and exit codes too ('%errorlevel%)).
 If `gsudo` fails to elevate, the exit code will be 999.
-  - If `gsudo` is invoked (with params) from an already elevated console it will just run the commands.
-So if you invoke a script that uses `gsudo` from an already elevated console, it will also work.
-The UAC popup will not appear.
+  - If `gsudo` is invoked (with params) from an already elevated console it will just run the command.
+So you don't have to worry if you run `gsudo` or a script that uses `gsudo` from an already elevated console.
+It also works.
+(The UAC popup will not appear)

 ## Usage